ksahib/Simple-EQ/README.md

-A simple vst3 plugin built with the JUCE framework
+A simple vst3 plugin built with the JUCE framework.
+The audio processed in this demo is given in the Sample Audio folder.